gbasler/squid/doc/Transformers.md

-## Lowering Transformers
+## Lowering Transformers (auto-inlining)

 <!-- Lowering transformers (of class `squid.ir.Lowering`) a -->
 Class `squid.ir.Lowering` provides built-in facilities to automatically inline functions defined in your libraries.
-To do that, you first need to `@embed` the class or object of your choice and annotate its methods with a `@phase('SomePhaseName)`, then construct a `Lowering('SomePhaseName)` which effect is to perform the inlining (n.b., by default only on the top-level term, _not_ recursively and _not_ in a fixed point unless modified with the appropriate traits).
+To do that, you first need to `@embed` the class or object of your choice and annotate its methods with `@phase('SomePhaseName)`, then construct a `Lowering('SomePhaseName)` –– its effect is to perform the inlining of the corresponding methods (n.b., by default only on the top-level term, _not_ recursively and _not_ in a fixed point unless modified with the appropriate traits).

 Note that given some IR base object `Embedding`,